aytchell/jambel/README.md

 ## Usage via command pattern

 The library provides a possibility to read jambel commands encoded as strings.
-These strings are then 'compiled' to instances of this interface
+These strings are then 'compiled' to instances of the interface `JambelCommand`:

 ```java
 public interface JambelCommand {